mhus/mhus-hsync/README.md

 * showLinks=**true**|false: Enable show and follow links
 * followLinks=true|**false**: Enable following links

+Server Extensions:
+* Include extension file to enable it

 Notes:

 * IMPORTANT: In the server it could be possible to access all files in the repository, inclusive hidden and linked entries even if the will not be shown in the structure output.